MicrosoftDocs/sdk-api/sdk-api-src/content/ddraw/ns-ddraw-ddcaps_dx3.md

 ### -field dwCaps2

-This value consists of one or more of the following flags that specify more hardware and driver capabilities:
+This value consists of one or more of the following flags that specify more hardware and driver capabilities.

 #### DDCAPS2_AUTOFLIPOVERLAY

 The overlay can be automatically flipped to the next surface in the flipping chain each time that a video port VSYNC occurs, allowing the video port and the overlay to double-buffer the video without CPU overhead.
 This option is only valid when the surface is receiving data from a video port.
 If the video port data is noninterlaced or noninterleaved, it flips on every VSYNC.
 If the data is being interleaved in memory, it flips on every other VSYNC.

 #### DDCAPS2_CANBOBHARDWARE

 The overlay hardware can display each field of an interlaced video stream individually.

 #### DDCAPS2_CANBOBINTERLEAVED

 The overlay hardware can display each field of an interlaced video stream individually while it is interleaved in memory without causing any artifacts that might normally occur without special hardware support.
 This option is only valid when the surface is receiving data from a video port and the video is zoomed at least twice in the vertical direction.

 #### DDCAPS2_CANBOBNONINTERLEAVED

 The overlay hardware can display each field of an interlaced video stream individually while it is not interleaved in memory without causing any artifacts that might normally occur without special hardware support.
 This option is only valid when the surface is receiving data from a video port and the video is zoomed at least twice in the vertical direction.

 #### DDCAPS2_CANCALIBRATEGAMMA

 The system has a calibrator installed that can automatically adjust the gamma ramp so that the result is identical on all systems that have a calibrator.
 To invoke the calibrator when setting new gamma levels, use the DDSGR_CALIBRATE flag when calling the <a href="https://docs.microsoft.com/windows/desktop/api/ddraw/nf-ddraw-idirectdrawgammacontrol-setgammaramp">IDirectDrawGammaControl::SetGammaRamp</a> method.
 Calibrating gamma ramps incurs some processing overhead and should not be used frequently.

 #### DDCAPS2_CANDROPZ16BIT

 Sixteen-bit RGBZ values can be converted into 16-bit RGB values.
 (The system does not support 8-bit conversions.)

 #### DDCAPS2_CANFLIPODDEVEN

 The driver is capable of performing odd and even flip operations, as specified by the DDFLIP_ODD and DDFLIP_EVEN flags that are used with the <a href="https://docs.microsoft.com/windows/desktop/api/ddraw/nf-ddraw-idirectdrawsurface7-flip">IDirectDrawSurface7::Flip</a> method.

 #### DDCAPS2_CANMANAGETEXTURE

 The Direct3D texture manager uses this capability to decide whether to put managed surfaces in nonlocal video memory.
 If the capability is set, the texture manager puts managed surfaces in nonlocal video memory.
 Drivers that cannot texture from local video memory should not set this capability.

 #### DDCAPS2_CANRENDERWINDOWED

 The driver is capable of rendering in windowed mode.

 #### DDCAPS2_CERTIFIED

 Display hardware is certified.

 #### DDCAPS2_COLORCONTROLPRIMARY

 The primary surface contains color controls (for instance, gamma).

 #### DDCAPS2_COLORCONTROLOVERLAY

 The overlay surface contains color controls (such as brightness and sharpness).

 #### DDCAPS2_COPYFOURCC

 The driver supports blitting any FOURCC surface to another surface of the same FOURCC.

 #### DDCAPS2_FLIPINTERVAL

 The driver responds to the DDFLIP_INTERVAL* flags.
 (For more information about these flags, see <a href="https://docs.microsoft.com/windows/desktop/api/ddraw/nf-ddraw-idirectdrawsurface7-flip">IDirectDrawSurface7::Flip</a>).

 #### DDCAPS2_FLIPNOVSYNC

 The driver responds to the DDFLIP_NOVSYNC flag (For more information about this flag, see <a href="https://docs.microsoft.com/windows/desktop/api/ddraw/nf-ddraw-idirectdrawsurface7-flip">IDirectDrawSurface7::Flip</a>).

 #### DDCAPS2_NO2DDURING3DSCENE

 Two-dimensional operations such as <a href="https://docs.microsoft.com/windows/desktop/api/ddraw/nf-ddraw-idirectdrawsurface7-blt">IDirectDrawSurface7::Blt</a> and <a href="https://docs.microsoft.com/windows/desktop/api/ddraw/nf-ddraw-idirectdrawsurface7-lock">IDirectDrawSurface7::Lock</a> cannot be performed on any surfaces that Direct3D is using between calls to the <a href="https://docs.microsoft.com/windows/desktop/api/d3d9/nf-d3d9-idirect3ddevice9-beginscene">BeginScene</a> and <a href="https://docs.microsoft.com/windows/desktop/api/d3d9/nf-d3d9-idirect3ddevice9-endscene">EndScene</a> methods.

 #### DDCAPS2_NONLOCALVIDMEM

 The display driver supports surfaces in nonlocal video memory.

 #### DDCAPS2_NONLOCALVIDMEMCAPS

 Bitblt capabilities for nonlocal video-memory surfaces differ from local video-memory surfaces.
 If this flag is present, the DDCAPS2_NONLOCALVIDMEM flag is also present.

 #### DDCAPS2_NOPAGELOCKREQUIRED

 DMA bitblt operations are supported on system-memory surfaces that are not page-locked.

 #### DDCAPS2_PRIMARYGAMMA

 Supports dynamic gamma ramps for the primary surface.

 #### DDCAPS2_STEREO

 New for DirectX 7.0.
 Turns on the <b>dwSVCaps</b> bit to support stereo mode.
 The driver can do stereo in at least one mode other than the current mode.
 The application can use <a href="https://docs.microsoft.com/windows/desktop/api/ddraw/nf-ddraw-idirectdraw7-getdisplaymode">IDirectDraw7::GetDisplayMode</a> or <a href="https://docs.microsoft.com/windows/desktop/api/ddraw/nf-ddraw-idirectdraw7-enumdisplaymodes">IDirectDraw7::EnumDisplayModes</a> to get per-mode stereo information.

 #### DDCAPS2_TEXMANINNONLOCALVIDMEM

 New for DirectX 7.0.
 The Direct3D texture manager uses this capability to decide whether to put managed surfaces in nonlocal video memory.
 If the capability is set, the texture manager puts managed surfaces in nonlocal video memory.
 Drivers that cannot texture from local video memory should not set this capability.

 #### DDCAPS2_VIDEOPORT

 Display hardware supports live video.

 #### DDCAPS2_WIDESURFACES